1905 Alberta general election: Terms of provincehood

 The selection of the new provincial capital became the primary public issue.
-The finalized Alberta Act identified a "provisional" capital in Edmonton and provided the legislative assembly the authority to determine the final location of the capital.
-Calgary was in the advantageous position of having a slightly larger population and was located in a more densely populated part of the province.
-Edmonton had an advantage as the geographic center of the province and Frank Oliver's prominent voice in Laurier's cabinet.
-Furthermore, Member of Parliament for Strathcona Peter Talbot promised that he would "fight to the finish" to ensure the provisional capital was in either Edmonton or the neighbouring Strathcona.
+The finalized Alberta Act identified Edmonton as the "provisional" capital, and provided the legislative assembly the authority to determine the final location of the capital.
+Calgary had a slightly larger population and was located in a more densely populated part of the province, giving it an advantage.
+However, Edmonton's position as the geographic center of the province and Frank Oliver's prominent voice in Laurier's cabinet were also factors in its favor.
+Additionally, Member of Parliament for Strathcona Peter Talbot promised to "fight to the finish" to ensure the provisional capital was either in Edmonton or the neighbouring Strathcona.

-The Alberta Act established electoral districts for the first provincial election.
-The final layout favoured northern Alberta with one additional district, despite Oliver and Talbot being aware that in the 1904 Territorial election there were 1,000 more votes cast south of the Red Deer River.
-Calgary Liberal Charles Stuart argued that a non-partisan commission would be best to establish the boundaries, but did not further press the creation of a commission when it became apparent the federal Liberals would not implement such a commission.
-Despite opposition from both Calgary Conservatives and Liberals, Oliver and Talbot continued to support the electoral boundaries favouring Northern Alberta, convincing Laurier to keep the draft boundaries in place.
+The Alberta Act established electoral districts for the province's first election.
+The final layout favoured northern Alberta (north of Red Deer) with one more member than Red Deer and the area south, despite awareness that there had been 1,000 more votes cast in southern Alberta than north of Red Deer, in the 1904 federal election.
+Calgary Liberal Charles Stuart argued that a non-partisan commission would be best suited to establish the boundaries, but he did not push for the creation of a commission when it became clear that the federal Liberals would not implement one.
+Despite opposition from both Calgary Conservatives and Liberals, Oliver and Talbot continued to support the electoral boundaries favouring northern Alberta, ultimately convincing Laurier to keep the draft boundaries in place.